Continuous and Discrete Symmetries of Renormalization Group Equations for Neutrino Oscillations in Matter: Summary

 The importance of both continuous and discrete symmetries can never be overemphasized.
 Further efforts in exploring the symmetries of the RGEs of effective neutrino mixing parameters and in solving directly the RGEs are desirable and could deepen greatly our understanding of the matter effects on neutrino oscillations.
+We believe that the results presented in the work are helpful for future works along this direction.